 The monitor module receives and executes commands from a host computer.
-Figure 15-10, Figure 15-11, and Figure 15-12 show example circuits used to enter monitor mode and communicate with a host computer via a standard RS-232 interface.
+Figure 15-10 shows an example circuit used to enter monitor mode and communicate with a host computer via a standard RS-232 interface.

 Simple monitor commands can access any memory address.
 In monitor mode, the MCU can execute code downloaded into RAM by a host computer while most MCU pins retain normal operating mode functions.
 All communication between the host computer and the MCU is through the PTA0 pin.
 A level-shifting and multiplexing interface is required between PTA0 and the host computer.
 PTA0 is used in a wired-OR configuration and requires a pullup resistor.